 Hiking on the Wild Pacific Trail on Vancouver Island

-We will experience one of the most beautiful hiking trails on Canada's west coast on the Wild Pacific Trail Lighthouse Loop on Vancouver Island in April of this year.
-We actually chose this time of year because we wanted to experience one of the notorious storms on the Pacific Rim.
-Instead, the weather gods give us a stay full of sun and wonderful weather.
+We experience what is probably one of the most beautiful hiking trails on Canada's West Coast in April this year at the Wild Pacific Trail Lighthouse Loop, a simple version of the Pacific Trial on Vancouver Island.
+We actually chose this time of year because we wanted to experience one of the infamous storms on the Pacific Rim.
+Instead, the weather gods give us a stay full of sun and glorious weather.
 There was no trace of the famous storms on Vancouver Island's West Coast!
-Well, that was definitely not the last time that we visited this wonderful piece of earth.
-And so we take advantage of the hour for a hike on the southernmost part of the hiking trail, which stretches - in sections - between Ucluelet and the Pacific Rim National Park.
+Well, that was certainly not the last time that we visited this beautiful piece of earth.
+And so we take advantage of the opportunity to hike the southernmost part of the trail, which stretches - in sections - between Ucluelet and the Pacific Rim National Park.
 The Wild Pacific Trail is an experience not to be missed on a trip to Vancouver Island.
 Map

 The Lighthouse Loop, a section of the Wild Pacific Trail

 It is planned that it will take up the entire length between the fishing village and the national park.
 At the moment there are some sections, each of which is more beautiful than the other.
 Since I love lighthouses, we choose the section that starts south of Ucluelet and leads past the Amphitrite Lighthouse through the coastal rainforest and always offers wonderful views of the cliffs, the Broken Islands and the Barkley Sound.
 This part of the hiking trail is only two and a half kilometers long, for which we take a good hour - some will say a lot.
 Not enough, we say, because the wonderful views along the way invite you to pause and be amazed, but above all to enjoy.
 Another advantage of this section of the Wild Pacific Trail is that it is a circular route.
 It starts and ends at a parking lot where you can easily park your car.

 Hike on the Lighthouse Loop Trail